 “Yes, most would say that’s because we’ve seen life exactly from the same time frame,” she exclaimed, her deep dimples becoming even more pronounced on her precious face, “but I feel as if we needed to meet here and now.”

 I seized her hand, and we continued into the swells of the ocean, where we lifted each other up in the roiling Nauset surf when it knocked us down.

-Before we knew it, our days had dwindled down to mere hours.
-The Ancient Greeks are right, each and every pleasure is fleeting.
+Before we knew it, our days had dwindled down to a matter of hours.
+The ancient Greeks are right, each and every pleasure is fleeting.
 We knew it, ignored it, and then had to look it straight in the eye.
-“Our worlds are going to change, Blue, next week when we both start junior high,” Cindy whispered.
-“I am truly grateful that we’ve been here for one another.”
+“Our worlds are going to change, Blue, when we both start junior high,” Cindy whispered.
+“I am truly grateful that we’ve been here for one another these past two weeks.”

 I gulped in some air and nodded to her.
 And then, I did something that remains the proudest of my childhood.
 I precipitately opened up my arms, and Cindy tumbled into them.
 A preadolescent, ambiguous hug eventually morphed into an emphatic, sustained embrace.

 Neither of us wanted to let go of the moment.